oakensoul/application-blueprint/README.md

 Update the `module` Folder
 --------------------------
-If you are creating a new module using this Application skeleton, simply rename the ApplicationSkeleton folder to match the name of your new module.
+If you are creating a new module using this Application skeleton, simply rename the ApplicationBlueprint folder to match the name of your new module.
 Note, you will need to update various references to it throughout the code.

 ```
 $ cd module/
-$ mv ApplicationSkeleton NewModuleName
+$ mv ApplicationBlueprint NewModuleName
 ```

 Namespace Updates for `Module.php` and `IndexController.php`
 ```
-namespace ApplicationSkeleton;
+namespace ApplicationBlueprint;
 ```

 becomes